La Asunción: Casa de Juan Bautista Arismendi

 Casa de Juan Bautista Arismendi honors Venezuela's war hero, Juan Bautista Arismendi.

 Casa de la Cultura

-The Casa de la Cultura is located opposite to the church and has a theater.
+The Casa de la Cultura is located opposite the church and has a theater.
 A pre-Columbian pottery collection is on display here and replicas of the same could be bought in the nearby town of Santa Ana.

 Cerro El Copey National Park

 Isla Margarita and particularly Cerro El Copey National Park are especially important with respect to the numbers of endemic species they harbor.
 The island was connected to mainland until the Pleistocene.
 As a result, there is a predominance of typical continental bird families like Tinamidae, Dendrocolaptidae, Formicaridae and Furnaridae, which are totally absent from the Antilles.
 Circa 31 mammal species are found on the island, four of which (the red-tailed squirrel Sciurus granatensis nesaeus, the eastern cottontail rabbit Sylvilagus floridanus margaritae, the white-tailed dear Odocoileus virginianus margaritae, and the capuchin monkey Cebus apella margaritae) are endemic subspecies, with the main populations located inside the national park.
 The Margarita capuchin monkey is considered to be the country's most threatened primate species and is critically endangered.